gegis/smart-downloader/README.md

 ## Description
 HTTP(s) files downloader that can resume your downloads and supports download speed limits (throttle).
 It also supports file download progress callback to receive progress value in percentage.

+Script ensures (creates if missing) that destination dir exists.

 You can also extract downloaded archive file, just specify where to.
-Script ensures (creates if missing) that destination dir exists.
+It supports tarball (gzipped as well) and zip files.

 If you already know md5 checksum value for the file to be downloaded, you can also validate downloaded file against it.